keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 <details><summary>Keptn API endpoint when exposing via **ClusterIP** in combination with *port-forward*</summary>
 <p>

-* If you are using **ClusterIP** in combination with *port-forward* to expose Keptn, the Keptn endpoint is on `localhost` and the `port` you forwarded Keptn to.
-For example, the Keptn API endpoint is: `http://localhost:8080/api`
+* If you are using **ClusterIP** in combination with *port-forward* to access Keptn, the Keptn endpoint is on `localhost` and the `port` you forwarded Keptn to.
+For example, the Keptn API endpoint is then `http://localhost:8080/api`

 </p>
 </details>